Cython-I/Chip-8/README.md

-# Chip-8 Emulator
+# Chip-8 Interpreter

-This is a simple Chip-8 emulator written in C++.
-It emulates the Chip-8 virtual machine, allowing you to run and debug Chip-8 programs.
+This is a simple Chip-8 interpreter written in C++.
+It allows interpretation of the simplistic Chip-8 programming language.

 ## Features

-- Emulation of the Chip-8 instruction set
+- Interpretation  of the Chip-8 instruction set
 - Support for basic graphics and input
 - Ability to load and run Chip-8 ROMs

 ## Getting Started

-To get started with the Chip-8 emulator, follow these steps to build and run the project:
+To get started with the Chip-8 interpreter, follow these steps to build and run the project:

 ### Prerequisites